Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 When the Dark Knight Rises incident happened at Colorado, it was the Tea Party.

-They they're like Pavlov's dog.
+They're like Pavlov's dog.

-In this case, the benefit was if they could pull that off, that it would hurt Romney because it would make people afraid of voting for Romney because this is the kind of people that uh that want Romney elected.
+In this case, the benefit was if they could pull that off, that it would hurt Romney because it would make people afraid of voting for Romney because this is the kind of people that want Romney elected.

 These are the kind of people that would end up running the government, running the country, wackos and freaks and kooks like this.